gethop-dev/hop-documentation/docs/source/get-started/aws-run-project/main.rst

    source_profile=hop/hop-local-dev
    role_arn=arn:aws:iam::XXXXXXXXXX:role/hop-tutorial-eb

-The tool will also print the AWS Access Key and Access Secret for the CI/CD user.
-Take note of them, as you will need it in a next step to configure Github Actions.
+The tool will also print the AWS Access Key ID and AWS Secret Access Key for the CI/CD user.
+Take note of them, as you will need them in a next step to configure Github Actions.

 Initialize the Git repository
 -----------------------------

 Before you make any change to the code we suggest to initialize the git repository.
-That way you will easily track any change that you make to the code generated by the bootstrap.
+That way you will easily track any changes that you make to the code generated by the bootstrap.

 .. code-block:: console